3 PM Baltimore pop-rock trio with pop-punk roots.

 THE HOT HOTTY-HOTS Mary Sigalas, Dan Horowitz, Steve Key and surprise guests play swingin' tunes from the '10s, '20s and '30s.

-BLUES JAM Hosted by Jesse Mariah and Michael.
+BLUES JAM Hosted by Jesse Mariah.
 Bring your voice and instruments.

 CHRIS PADGETT Local guitar virtuoso and songwriter performs a solo set.